LafeLabs/openarduino/class1-blink/README.md

 ### Goals of Class 1:

+ - introductions!
  - learn the computer history which led to Arduino
  - learn what open source development means: code is social media
  - learn what Arduino is and get some idea of what it can do
  - download and install Arduino IDE
  - connect Arduino UNO to computer, make sure IDE can see it
- - get LED to blink
+ - get LED to blink, change the blink rate

- - tell a story with a blinking light and share it
- - run someone else's story and share that(code as social media)
+### Introductions

+### Icebreaker interlude

+Pitch a mad invention?

 ### What is Open Source?